gridsome/gridsome.org/docs/directory-structure.md

 #### Main.js

 Import global styles and scripts here.
-The file also has a export function that has access to the **Client API**.
-This file is the place to install Vue plugins, register components and directives etc.
+The file also has an export function that has access to the **Client API**.
+This file is the place to install Vue plugins, register components and directives, etc.

 [Read more about using the Client API in main.js](/docs/client-api#using-the-client-api-in-srcmainjs)